 How do 3D & 4D scans differ from 2D scans?

-3D and 4D scans aren’t typically made available to mums until around 24 weeks because time needs to be allowed for your baby to grow and gain some weight.
-If you have a 3D or 4D scan earlier, you might be disappointed by the results because your baby’s facial features won’t be fully developed yet.
+3D and 4D scans aren’t typically available to mums until around 24 weeks because time needs to be allowed for your baby to grow and gain some weight.
+If you have a 3D or 4D scan earlier in your pregnancy, you might be disappointed by the results because your baby’s facial features won’t be fully developed yet.

-What can I expect at a 16-week 2D ultrasound at First Encounters?
+What can I expect from a 2D ultrasound scan at 16 weeks?

-What can I expect at a 4D Bonding & Reassurance scan at First Encounters?
+What can I expect from a 4D Bonding & Reassurance scan at First Encounters?